orgvue2/gizmocookbook/chapter3/join.md

 Note that there is a space between the two double quotes – `join(" ")`.
 This gives a space between two values.

-When no conditional logic involved, `format()` which is simpler is preferred.
+When no conditional logic is involved, `format()`, which is simpler, is preferred.